Moulyat9353/Moulyat9353/README.md

 <li>🤖 AI/ML enthusiast who's 99% sure the machines won't revolt (fingers crossed).</li>
 <li>🧠 GenAI explorer - teaching computers to be creative so I don't have to be.</li>
 <li>👥 Building multi-agent systems because I need backup when Stack Overflow is down.</li>
-<li>💻 Full-stack developer: Javascript, React, Node.js, Express, MongoDB - basically I speak in acronyms.</li>
+<li>💻 Full-stack developer: Javascript, React, Node.js, Express, MongoDB </li>
 <li>💬 Reach me at <strong><a href="mailto:mthippes@usc.edu">mthippes@usc.edu</a></strong> or <strong><a href="https://www.linkedin.com/in/moulyat9353/">LinkedIn</a></li>
 </ul>
 <h2>🚀 Some Tools I Use</h2>